 has given name: literal The given name of an agent, if a person.

 has family name: literal The family name of an agent, if a person.

+has related agent: thing An agent external to the Corpus that/who is related in some relevant way with this responsible agent (e.g. for inter-linking purposes).

 Metadata elements that may be associated with a resource embodiment (graph: https://w3id.org/oc/corpus/re/)